-Pupils interested in taking AS music should be Grade 5 standard on their principal instrument (including popular and rock instruments) or voice (classical or popular) and be fluent at reading musical notation.
-An understanding of harmony is also an advantage in undertaking this course and it is advised that pupils will have studied Music at GCSE level, achieving a B grade or higher.
+Students interested in taking AS music should be Grade 5 standard on their principal instrument (including popular and rock instruments) or voice (classical or popular) and be fluent at reading musical notation in bass and treble clef.
+An understanding of harmony is also an advantage in undertaking this course and it is advised that students will have studied Music at GCSE level, achieving a B grade or higher.